WASHINGTON STATE RESEARCH & REPORTS (in alphabetical order)

-- Children’s Contact with Incarcerated Parents – Poehlmann-Tynan (2015) – Research
+- Children’s Contact with Incarcerated Parents: Implications for Policy and Intervention. – Poehlmann-Tynan (2015) – Research Brief

 Having contact with incarcerated parents through visits, phone calls, and letters has long been considered important for family well-being during and following incarceration, yet few researchers, practitioners, or policymakers have considered this issue from the child’s perspective.
 Recent research has shown that the link between parental incarceration and trauma symptoms can be mediated through the quality of parental-visitation experiences.
 Published in Focus Fall/Winter, 2015-2016.